 Christ, the man, flesh and blood, born of the womb of Mary.
 He possesses divine life, eternally flowing into Him from the Father.
 Infinite life.
 The Holy Spirit, Who has breathed life into everything that lives.
 This particular Galilean fellow, made of bones and cells and stuff, just like us.
 He gives His body and blood as the gift of divine life for us.
 The Holy Spirit gives life–through the flesh and blood of Christ.

-Ok: A hard saying, which demands faith in the Incarnation and the Blessed Sacrament of the altar, the Holy Eucharist.
-He anticipated that His words would shock some of us into disbelief.
+Ok: A hard saying, which demands faith in the Incarnation and the Blessed Sacrament of the altar.
+He anticipated that His words would push some into disbelief.

-In a similar way, “This is My Body,” and “This is My Blood,” come as simple Christian facts of life.
-Christ Himself said these words.
-It’s not as if Catholic priests made the whole thing up.
-We didn’t make up that marriage is the permanent bond of man and woman, any more than we made up that the Holy Mass gives us Christ’s true flesh.
+We didn’t make up that marriage is the permanent bond of man and woman.
+We didn’t make up that the Holy Mass gives us Christ’s true flesh.
 We Catholics just take the Lord at His word.
-We don’t see it as our job to “engineer” the meaning of those words.
-We simply believe them, holding back no part of our minds from our unequivocal belief.
+We believe.
 We know that, if we believe, then maybe we can begin to understand.
-But if we don’t totally believe, we know we will never understand at all.
+But if we don’t totally believe, we will never understand at all.

 Anyway: taken all together, the facts of life, given by God in today’s readings: fleshy.
 Altogether fleshy.
 Husband and wife: one, inseparable flesh.
 Holy Communion: Christ’s flesh and blood to eat and drink.
 Almighty God does not despise human flesh.
 To the contrary, He has embraced it more intimately than we can conceive.